-A client's regulatory classification, as detailed below, impacts the determination of whether a client is 'legitimately relying' on Jefferies to protect their interests, and as such whether best execution is owed.
+A client's regulatory classification, as detailed below, may impact the determination of whether a client is relying on Jefferies to protect their interests, and as such whether best execution is owed.

-- Retail Clients: Retail clients are always deemed to legitimately rely on Jefferies to protect their interests, and as such the best execution obligation is deemed to apply whenever Jefferies transact with retail clients, except where specific instruction has been provided as detailed in Section VII.
-Jefferies does not generally deal with Retail clients. - Professional Clients: Each specific transaction needs to be assessed to decide as to whether the client is 'legitimately relying' on Jefferies to protect their interests: - Four-fold test: To determine whether a professional client is 'legitimately relying' on Jefferies in relation to a particular client order (whereby best execution is therefore owed to the client), the following four factors are considered by Jefferies: - Which party initiates the transaction: where it is Jefferies that 'initiates' a transaction the client is more likely to place 'legitimate reliance' on Jefferies.
-In this context, 'initiate' means where Jefferies approaches a client regarding a potential transaction. - Market practice and the existence of a convention to 'shop around': In certain wholesale markets, there is a common practice or convention to 'shop around' and obtain quotes from several dealers prior to a client executing any transaction.
-The existence of such a practice indicates that a client is less likely to place 'legitimate reliance' upon Jefferies for best execution of the order (for example, wholesale bond markets and OTC markets feature 'shop around' practices). - The relative levels of price transparency within a market: In certain markets, transparent prices may not be readily available to clients, and this indicates that the best execution obligation is more likely to apply; and - The Terms of Business/ other information provided to clients should make clear if best execution applies or not.
-This must reflect the economic reality of the relationship. - Section IV provides further guidance as to how best execution applies to professional clients, with various trading scenarios and examples provided. - Eligible Counterparties: The best execution obligation is deemed not to apply when dealing with Eligible Counterparties.
+- Institutional Investors in Singapore: The best execution obligation is deemed not to apply when dealing with Institutional Investors as defined under section 4A(1)(c) of the SFA. - Professional Investors in Japan: Disclosure about conditions under which client orders are routed to Dark Pools, information about Dark Pool operators that Jefferies Japan connects to, and Dark Pool execution report (upon client's request) are required under the Japanese Dark Pool regulations.
+Besides, disclosure of activities of Smart Order Routing, and Dark Pools or alternative trading venues that Jefferies Japan Limited connects to is required to be included in Jefferies Japan's Best Execution Policy under the Japanese Best Execution regulations, but delivery of the Policy to professional investors is not mandated. - Each specific principal transaction with a client (other than those mentioned above where best execution is not applicable) needs to be assessed to decide as to whether the client is relying on Jefferies to protect their interests: - Four-fold Test: To determine whether a client is relying on Jefferies in relation to a particular client order (whereby best execution is therefore owed to the client), the following four factors are considered collectively by Jefferies: - Which party initiates the transaction: where it is Jefferies that 'initiates' a transaction, the client is more likely to place reliance on Jefferies.
+In this context, 'initiate' means where Jefferies approaches a client regarding a potential transaction; - Market practice and the existence of a convention to 'shop around': In certain markets, there is a common practice or convention to 'shop around' and obtain quotes from several dealers prior to a client executing any transaction.
+The existence of such a practice indicates that a client is less likely to place reliance upon Jefferies for best execution of the order (for example, bond markets and OTC markets feature 'shop around' practices); - > The relative levels of price transparency within a market: In certain markets, transparent prices may not be readily available to clients, and this indicates that the best execution obligation is more likely to apply; and - Whether disclosure has been made to clients that no best execution is provided. - Section IV provides further guidance as to how best execution applies to clients, with various trading scenarios and examples provided.